devopsdelivery/yoda/linux/students/olga-cadavez.md

 3.Create a file named count.txt.

-touch count.txt
+   ubuntu $  touch count.txt

-Use cp to make a backup of this file to cnt.txt.
+4. Use cp to make a backup of this file to cnt.txt.

+   ubuntu $  cp count.txt cnt.txt

-Use more to display /var/log/syslog
+5.Use more to display /var/log/syslog

+ ubuntu $  more /var/log/syslog

-Use ls to find the two biggest file in /etc.
+6. Use ls to find the two biggest file in /etc.

+   ubuntu $ ls -S /etc | head -n 2